Last Updated on September 2, 2022

 Exits 93 and 95

 Smithfield sits above the I-40/I-95 split and but also draws quite a bit of traffic.
-A lot of it is due to US 70 (exit 95) attracting cars to and from Raleigh.
-Since it’s within 30 minutes of Oak City, it’s convenient as a day trip for folks who live in our capital city.
+A lot of it is due to US 70 (Exit 95) attracting cars to and from Raleigh.
+Since it’s within 30 minutes of Oak City, it’s convenient for day trips from Raleigh and also, the capital city’s neighbor Durham.

 The museum also offers a Heritage Tour, which will take you to important places in Ava’s life, including her birthplace and gravesite in Sunset Memorial Park.

 And if you’ve ever enjoyed a red Bright Leaf Hot Dog, then you might want to stop by Carolina Packers (Exit 93).
 That is the Smithfield-based company that makes this famous North Carolina food.